 Any of the control systems would do just fine.
 Some people prefer to stick with the manual Safety pilot, and others prefer a full electric ignition set.

 There is generally no universal sizing method in place for gas fireplace logs.
 Usually, the manufacturers provide the sizing, measurements, and clearing they deem appropriate and tell you how to measure.
-Oversized or undersized logs can damage gas valves, your fireplace, and could even start fires, so you want to make sure you confirm that you are dealing with the right set.
+Oversized or undersized logs can damage gas valves and your fireplace, and could even start fires, so you want to make sure you confirm that you are dealing with the right set.

 We recommend you measure out the width, height, and depth of your fireplace so you can get a proper fit.